CheaterDieter/SPD-Sharepic-Generator/README.md

 - HTTPS

 ## Lizenzinformationen - License information
-**Der Programmcode aller PHP-Dateien unterliegt der GNU General Public License.**
+**Der Programmcode aller PHP, HTML und CSS-Dateien unterliegt der GNU General Public License.**

-**The program code of all PHP files is licensed under the GNU General Public License.**
+**The program code of all PHP, HTML and CSS files is licensed under the GNU General Public License.**

 SPD Sharepic-Generator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by